 An emotionally neglectful childhood, involving parents who did not empathize, may result in narcissistic traits in adulthood.
 It has been suggested that this occurs because of under-utilized mirror neurons in childhood, which leads to dysfunctional mirror neurons in adulthood (Kellevision, 2015).

 The common trait of narcissists and individuals with autism

-They share a common trait with people on the autistic spectrum, and that is a lack of empathy.
+They share a common trait with people on the autistic spectrum, and that is often a lack of empathy (there are exceptions).
 They just cannot figure out the emotions of others.
 A narcissist will behave in atrocious ways, from being unfaithful to telling you that you can’t do something when they have engaged in that very behaviour.
 Narcissists are huge hypocrites and they lack the empathy to understand how they make others feel when they are selfish and don’t really care.
 They have far more important things to do – like focus on themselves.

 Autistic individuals on the spectrum

 Individuals with autism lack empathy for different reasons.
 They are not self-absorbed or selfish but the wiring in their brain renders it almost impossible for an autistic individual to relate to emotions.
 It’s not that autistic people lack empathy.
 Rather, their different neurotypes and experiences may make it harder for non-autisic people to understand them—and vice versa.

 Emma Goodall, PhD, has extensive knowledge on autism and experience in the field.
 Goodall has a diagnosis of Asperger’s, worked for the Ministry of Education and as a resource teacher of learning and behavior (RTLB), and set up an autism and Asperger’s consultancy.
 In her book Understanding and Facilitating the Achievement of Autistic Potential she discloses her own personal experiences of empathy.